seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 **LORD POLONIUS**
 Hath there been such a time--I'd fain know that--
 That I have positively said 'Tis so,'
-When it proved otherwise?
+When it proved otherwise? /

 **KING CLAUDIUS**
-Not that I know.
+/ Not that I know.

 **LORD POLONIUS**
 *\[Pointing to his head and shoulder]*
 Take this from this, if this be otherwise:
 If circumstances lead me, I will find
 Where truth is hid, though it were hid indeed
-Within the centre.
+Within the center. /

 **KING CLAUDIUS**
-How may we try it further?
+/ How may we try it further?

 **LORD POLONIUS**
 You know, sometimes he walks four hours together
-Here in the lobby.
+Here in the lobby. /

 **QUEEN GERTRUDE**
-So he does indeed.
+/ So he does indeed.

 **LORD POLONIUS**
 At such a time I'll loose my daughter to him: